 I. Personnel (This section is limited to one page.
 Any remaining space should be left blank).
-Provide a list of project personnel plus each person's institutional affiliation and one sentence describing this person's role(s) in the project.
+Provide a list of project personnel plus each person's institutional affiliation, and a minimal description of that person's role(s) in the project.
+The description of role(s) may not exceed two lines per person and cannot include external links.
 Divide the list into two sections.
-The first section of the list must contain all Pl(s), co-Pls, and subaward lead senior investigators, including those from all parts of a collaborative proposal.
-The second section of the list should contain other senior personnel and may include post-doctoral researchers.
+The first section of the list must contain all Pl(s), co-Pl(s), and sub-award lead senior investigators, including those from all parts of a collaborative proposal.
+This constitutes the list of key personnel subject to the submission cap of no more than two preliminary proposals.
+The second section of the list should contain other senior personnel and may include post-doctoral scholars.
 Any individual for whom a biographical sketch is included in the preliminary proposal must be on one of these lists.
 You should not list undergraduate or graduate students, technicians, or other participants.

 II.
-Project (This section is limited to four pages.
-We suggest the use of the sub-sections listed below, organized as appropriate).
+Project (This section is limited to four pages and must address separately both the intellectual merit and broader impacts.
+We suggest the use of the sub-sections listed below, organized as appropriate.
+For the purposes of DEB programs, sub-sections 1 through 3 are equivalent to an explicit "intellectual merit" header.)